Dishes of spiced chickpeas can be found across all of India. This is the Punjabi chole, or channa masala, as it is more commonly known..

 Creamy, nutritious, protein-rich, iron and mineral-rich, fibre-rich, dal palang is probably the healthiest dish in this cookbook.

-Lentils, with spiced oil added just before serving is eaten all across India.
+Lentils, with spiced oil added just before serving are eaten all across India.
 There are wide regional differences - this one is our family version and is typical of the Rajasthani cuisine.

 A very simple and basic recipe for cooking dal.
 In this recipe, split pigeon peas are cooked with split red lentils to produce a simple dal.
 This dal uppu paruppu or dhandar can be used as the basis of other dishes, such as tarka dal, or dal with eggs.
 It also makes a great side dish.
 Another comfort food recipe.